Chart Color Schemes

 Margate - Woody Point hosts an older demographic, ranking in the top quartile nationwide

-Margate-Woody Point's median age is 48 years, which is considerably higher than Greater Brisbane's average of 36 years and exceeds the national average of 38 years.
-The 65-74 age group makes up 15.0% of Margate-Woody Point's population, compared to Greater Brisbane's percentage, while the 25-34 cohort is less prevalent at 7.8%.
-This concentration of the 65-74 age group is well above the national average of 9.4%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 7.2% to 9.5%, while the 5 to 14 cohort has declined from 10.0% to 8.8% and the 35 to 44 group has dropped from 12.4% to 11.3%.
-Demographic modeling suggests that Margate-Woody Point's age profile will evolve significantly by 2041, with the 75 to 84 cohort projected to grow by 87%, adding 1,042 residents to reach 2,242.
-Senior residents aged 65 and above will drive 67% of population growth, underscoring demographic aging trends.
-Meanwhile, population declines are projected for the 35 to 44 and 0 to 4 age cohorts.
+Margate - Woody Point's median age is 48 years, which is considerably higher than Greater Brisbane's average of 36 years and also exceeds the national average of 38 years.
+The 65-74 age group constitutes 15.0% of the population, compared to Greater Brisbane's percentage, while the 25-34 cohort makes up 7.8%.
+This concentration in the 65-74 age group is higher than the national average of 9.4%.
+According to post-2021 Census data, the 75-84 age group has grown from 7.2% to 9.5%, while the 5-14 cohort has declined from 10.0% to 8.8% and the 35-44 group has decreased from 12.4% to 11.3%.
+Demographic modeling suggests that Margate - Woody Point's age profile will evolve significantly by 2041, with the 75-84 cohort projected to grow by 87%, adding 1,042 residents to reach 2,242.
+Senior residents aged 65 and above will drive 67% of population growth, indicating demographic aging trends.
+Meanwhile, population declines are projected for the 35-44 and 0-4 age cohorts.